COVID-19 reshaping migration in Australia’s cities

 This reduced growth in population provides the opportunity to reconsider urban policies responding to ongoing growth, and plan for more environmentally, economically and socially sustainable outcomes.

-Instead of responding reactively to growth-induced demand, lower population growth rates could provide the opportunity to revise urban policies in a foreword-looking manner; this could include providing adequate social infrastructure.
+Instead of responding reactively to growth-induced demand, lower population growth rates could provide the opportunity to revise urban policies in a forward-looking manner; this could include providing adequate social infrastructure.
 In particular, in growth areas social infrastructure has been lagging behind residential developments.
 Another option for policy makers is the implementation of large-scale infrastructure projects, such as in digital connectivity and transport, that increase the connectivity of Australian cities, within metropolitan areas as well as with regions.

 Are migrants at risk of homelessness?